codeigniter4/CodeIgniter4/user_guide_src/source/helpers/url_helper.rst

 .. php:function:: current_url([$returnObject = false])

-	:param	boolean	$returnObject: True if you would like an object returned, instead of a string.
+	:param	boolean	$returnObject: True if you would like a URI instance returned, instead of a string.
 	:returns:	The current URL
 	:rtype:	string|URI